Venturi Wealth Management LLC Sells 289 Shares of Deere & Company (NYSE:DE)

 DE stock opened at $288.80 on Monday.
 Deere & Company has a one year low of $106.14 and a one year high of $306.96.
 The company’s fifty day moving average price is $281.06 and its 200-day moving average price is $235.18.
 The company has a debt-to-equity ratio of 2.53, a quick ratio of 2.03 and a current ratio of 2.24.
 The company has a market capitalization of $90.80 billion, a PE ratio of 33.20, a price-to-earnings-growth ratio of 1.43 and a beta of 0.96.

-Deere & Company (NYSE:DE) last released its earnings results on Tuesday, November 24th.
-The industrial products company reported $2.39 EPS for the quarter, topping the consensus estimate of $1.44 by $0.95.
+Deere & Company (NYSE:DE) last announced its quarterly earnings results on Tuesday, November 24th.
+The industrial products company reported $2.39 earnings per share for the quarter, topping the consensus estimate of $1.44 by $0.95.
 Deere & Company had a net margin of 7.74% and a return on equity of 22.17%.
-The firm had revenue of $8.66 billion for the quarter, compared to the consensus estimate of $7.30 billion.
+The company had revenue of $8.66 billion for the quarter, compared to analysts’ expectations of $7.30 billion.
 On average, research analysts predict that Deere & Company will post 13.09 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, February 8th.
-Investors of record on Thursday, December 31st will be given a $0.76 dividend.
-This represents a $3.04 annualized dividend and a yield of 1.05%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, February 8th.
+Shareholders of record on Thursday, December 31st will be given a dividend of $0.76 per share.
+This represents a $3.04 dividend on an annualized basis and a yield of 1.05%.
 The ex-dividend date is Wednesday, December 30th.
-Deere & Company’s dividend payout ratio is presently 34.98%.
+Deere & Company’s dividend payout ratio (DPR) is 34.98%.

+Several analysts recently issued reports on DE shares.
+UBS Group boosted their target price on shares of Deere & Company from $255.00 to $267.00 and gave the company a “neutral” rating in a research report on Monday, November 30th.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Deere & Company from $244.00 to $281.00 and gave the company a “hold” rating in a research report on Monday, November 30th.
+Vertical Research started coverage on shares of Deere & Company in a research report on Wednesday, January 20th.
+They set a “buy” rating and a $345.00 target price for the company.
+Oppenheimer started coverage on shares of Deere & Company in a research report on Monday, December 14th.
+They set an “outperform” rating and a $296.00 target price for the company.
+Finally, Royal Bank of Canada boosted their target price on shares of Deere & Company from $252.00 to $280.00 and gave the company an “outperform” rating in a research report on Friday, November 27th.
+Five investment analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has assigned a strong buy rating to the company.
+The company has a consensus rating of “Buy” and a consensus target price of $276.05.

+In other news, SVP Mary K.W.
+Jones sold 27,800 shares of the company’s stock in a transaction dated Wednesday, November 25th.
+The shares were sold at an average price of $257.43, for a total value of $7,156,554.00.
+Following the transaction, the senior vice president now directly owns 87,055 shares in the company, valued at $22,410,568.65.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, insider Rajesh Kalathur sold 44,169 shares of the company’s stock in a transaction dated Wednesday, December 2nd.
+The stock was sold at an average price of $257.43, for a total transaction of $11,370,425.67.
+Following the completion of the transaction, the insider now owns 75,454 shares in the company, valued at $19,424,123.22.
+The disclosure for this sale can be found here.
+Insiders have sold 121,468 shares of company stock worth $31,836,175 in the last quarter.
+Company insiders own 0.70% of the company’s stock.

 Deere & Company, together with its subsidiaries, manufactures and distributes various equipment worldwide.
 The company operates through three segments: Agriculture and Turf, Construction and Forestry, and Financial Services.
 The Agriculture and Turf segment provides various agriculture and turf equipment, and related service parts, including large, medium, and utility tractors; tractor loaders; combines, cotton pickers, cotton strippers, and sugarcane harvesters; harvesting front-end equipment; sugarcane loaders and pull-behind scrapers; tillage, seeding, and application equipment comprising sprayers, nutrient management, and soil preparation machinery; self-propelled forage harvesters and attachments, balers, and mowers; riding lawn equipment, golf course equipment, utility vehicles, and commercial mowing equipment along with associated implements; integrated agricultural solutions and precision technologies; and other outdoor power products.